oryalava/DOWNFLOWGO/README.md

 2) the main script to run DOWNFLOW: ``` main_downflowgo.py   ```

-3)  an "assets" folder with examples of inputs and outputs,
+3)  an "data" folder with examples of inputs and outputs,

 5) the requirements and environment